Data Fetching in Nuxt 3: A Comprehensive Guide

 ComposableBest Use CaseSSR BehaviorClient-Side Behavior

-useLazyAsyncDataNon-critical data loadingDoesn't block navigationFetches data after component mount
+useLazyAsyncDataNon-critical or user-triggeredDoesn't block navigationFetches data after component mount

 Best Practices

-2. Use useAsyncData for more complex data fetching logic
+2. Use useAsyncData for custom logic or when combining multiple sources

 4. Always handle loading and error states in your components